cas-ribeiro/management-system-for-locker-with-RFID-lock/README.md

-An academic project made in the winter semester of 2023/2024 for the curricular unit of SE(Embbeded Systems) of the Bachelor’s Degree in Electronics, Telecommunications and Computer Engineering of Instituto Superior de Engenharia de Lisboa.
+An academic project made in the winter semester of 2023/2024.

-It's about a locker system made with RFID technology.
-This repository also contains what the system was supposed to be and the report written for it.
+It's a locker system made with RFID technology.